-In addition to textbooks and stationary, Television & Video Production students must supply additional resources to ensure they can participate in classes, and deliver assignments to meet learning outcomes.
+In addition to textbooks and stationery, Television & Video Production students must supply additional resources to ensure they can participate in classes, and deliver assignments to meet learning outcomes.
 These resources include:

-To participate in classroom and lab projects effectively, Television and Video Production faculty members recommend that students may consider purchasing a portable computer to utilize in addition to BCIT computer labs.
+To participate in classroom and lab projects effectively, Television & Video Production faculty members recommend that students purchase a portable computer to utilize in addition to BCIT computer labs (please see specifications above).
 Software applications may be used on either Mac or PC platforms; Television and Video Production students will learn and utilize both systems.

-Access to a inexpensive camera capable of recording HD video is also valuable for training purposes.
-While most of assignments require the use of BCIT broadcast-quality professional equipment for production and post-production, digital video cameras or digital SLR cameras can be valuable for use on some individual and group projects.
+Access to an inexpensive camera capable of recording HD video is also valuable for training purposes.
+While most assignments require the use of BCIT broadcast-quality professional equipment for production and post-production, digital video cameras or digital SLR cameras can be valuable for use on some individual and group projects.

 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at BCIT?
 Check out BCIT's Transfer Equivalency Database to find out.

 Rob has been employed in Television Production since 1962 as a Television Operations Technician in Camera, Audio & Lighting, Technical Director, Director, Technical Producer and Manager, Broadcast Operations for: CHSJ-TV, Saint John, CBC Halifax, CBC Toronto, CKVU-TV, Vancouver, NOWTV, Vancouver, CBS, New York & EUROSTEP, London, U.K. The range of program formats extend through: Educational Programs, News & Information Programs, Music & Variety to Live Sports Broadcasting.